PHOENIXCONTACT/Application-Developer-Training/chapter-1-basics.md

 If you encounter issues when opening Products or Resources for the first time at the end of the setup, consider checking the databases in the command center.
-There you may have to create the missing databeses.
+There you may have to create the missing databases.

-If the issue occurs during the APD at a later stage due to messing up the order of stps or making changes to classes, of existing entires, you may also need to delete the DB.
+If the issue occurs during the APD at a later stage due to messing up the order of steps or making changes to classes, of existing entries, you may also need to delete the DB.
 #### Step 1: Open the Command Center
 ![Open the Command Center](./chapter-1/commandCenter.png)